Medical Device Lifetime

 Reusable Devices: Other medical devices are designed for multiple uses after proper cleaning and re-sterilization.
 The lifespan of these devices can depend on the materials used in their construction, the frequency of use, and the effectiveness of the cleaning and sterilization processes.

 Implantable Devices: Implantable medical devices, such as pacemakers, artificial joints, and prosthetic devices, are designed to last for a specific duration.
-The lifespan of these devices is influenced by factors such as the material of construction, the patient’s physiology and nature, and technology used in the design and development.
+The lifespan of these devices is influenced by factors such as the material of construction, the patient’s physiology and nature, and the technology used in the design and development.

 Monitoring Devices: Devices used for monitoring, such as blood pressure monitors, glucose meters, and electrocardiogram (ECG) machines, may have a longer lifetime but still require periodic and preventive maintenance and calibration.